4 - Something to do

 “I had been wondering about that too.
 Is there anything you’re particularly good at, any careers you’ve always dreamed of?”

-“Yes, rogues mainly deal with traps and treasure, but in combat you would be able to stay out of sight or dash in to get the element of surprise.”
+“Yes, rogues mainly deal with traps and treasure, and in combat you would be able to stay out of sight or dash in to get the element of surprise.”

 I took a moment to think.
 There would be no shortage of danger, and the idea of dying in some dungeon somewhere was frightening… At the same time, though, I didn’t have much to lose, and I couldn’t help but be excited at the prospect of actually going on the kinds of adventures I had crafted for my friends at our gaming table.
-Being able to fend for myself would useful, too, if, Gods forbid, Brask were ever to turn on me.
-“That… doesn’t sound so bad, I think I could try that.”
+Being able to fend for myself would be useful, too, if Brask were ever to turn on me.
+“That… doesn’t sound so bad, I think I could try.”

 Brask returned from a brief trip outside the city walls with an assortment of items from his cart.
 “I thought I still had these, so I went to check!
 They were Kavek’s, once, but… They were collecting dust even before we separated, so I think it’s all right for you to have them.”
 He handed me a pack containing a roll of various tools, a pair of lightly armored gloves, and a dagger and sheath, a little worn but still bearing a nasty edge.